METALS-Copper steady, China credit worries subside

-LONDON/SINGAPORE, June 27 (Reuters) - Copper steadied on Thursday after a 1 percent loss in the previous session, as worries over China’s credit crunch eased and on expectations that the U.S. and EU central banks will not rush to reduce their stimulus programmes.
+LONDON/SINGAPORE, June 26 (Reuters) - Copper was steady on Thursday after a 1 percent loss the previous session, as worries over China’s credit crunch eased and on expectations that the U.S. and EU central banks will not rush to reduce their stimulus programmes but oversupply concerns weighed on metals.

+Benchmark copper on the London Metal Exchange was little changed, trading at $6,731 a tonne in official rings from $6,735 at the close on Wednesday.

 In top metals consumer China, stocks clawed back some of their recent heavy losses and cash markets steadied, but gains were capped by concerns that last week’s severe cash crunch was ushering in a period of tougher funding conditions and slower economic growth.